BY The Bear Travelers

 Staying at the National Park

-You can rent some bungalows in the park that cost 800 THB for 2 people, or you can take the 8-people option for 2,400 THB.
+You can rent some bungalows in the park that cost 800 THB for two people, or you can take the 8-people option for 2,400 THB.
 If you want to visit the park in a large group, bungalow prices will cost 9,000 THB for 20 people.
 There are also two campsites in the park where you can either bring your own tents or rent them for a nominal fee.

 Khao Yai National Park Attractions